valarsundarlis/valarsundarlis.github.io/_pages/about.md

-## This page is about me.
+---
+permalink: /about/
+title: "About"
+---

 Hi!
 I am an undergraduate student in Electronics and Communication at SSN College of Engineering affiliated to Anna University, Chennai.
 I like robots.